top of page

 Dee-Dee Stout

 What is recovery anyway?
-In Holistic Harm Reduction Recovery, we first of all ask you to define recovery for yourself: abstinence, moderation, sober curious & everything in between are all great goals.
+In Holistic Harm Reduction Psychotherapy, we first of all ask you to define recovery for yourself: abstinence, moderation, sober curious & everything in between are all great goals.
 Recovery for me encompasses 3 pivotal principles: mindfulness, connectedness, and inner growth.

 • Mindfulness is the way we communicate. - with ourselves and everything else in the world around us: Are we truly living our lives, deeply aware of our goals and values?
 Are we seeing how our day- to-day movements align or miss our own goals & values?